-There's a reason the region of Karthald in Wallatoria doesn't actively take part in trading via the Copper Sea they border, despite the eastern region of Yorgrim becoming fat in riches in comparison.
-The poor and meek Karthald sends out small fishing boats never too far off-shore, and never sees any merchant ships within human eyesight from their beautiful beaches.
+There's a reason the region of Karthauld in Vallatorlan doesn't actively take part in trading via the Copper Sea they border, despite the eastern region of Yuregrim becoming fat in riches in comparison.
+The poor and meek Karthauld sends out small fishing boats never too far off-shore, and never sees any merchant ships within human eyesight from their beautiful beaches.
 This, dear readers, is all because of the Copper Graveyard

-The Copper Graveyard, as the region has come to be commonly known as, is a collection of ancient shipwrecks below the surface of the water on the Copper Sea over much of the Karthald coast, though closest to shore near the ruined port settlement of Grey Point.
-This non-natural barrier has caused a significant problem to any aspirations of Clan Oliphant who rule from the settlement of Karthald have had into gaining access into the Copper Sea trade routes, being unmapped and therefore extremely hazardous to sinking larger ships, as well as being a lair to a coven of Sea Hags and their spawn to thrive in.
+The Copper Graveyard, as the region has come to be commonly known as, is a collection of ancient shipwrecks below the surface of the water on the Copper Sea over much of the Karthauld coast, though closest to shore near the ruined port settlement of Grewhead.
+This non-natural barrier has caused a significant problem to any aspirations of Clan Oliphant who rule from the settlement of Karthauld have had into gaining access into the Copper Sea trade routes, being unmapped and therefore extremely hazardous to sinking larger ships, as well as being a lair to a coven of Sea Hags and their spawn to thrive in.

 Invasion of Mortis Realm

 The Great Hunt was an event which occurred directly after the failure of the Invasion of Mortis Realm, where the Celestial Gods and the Dragons united with armies from the Mortal Realm to descend into the underworld in an attempt to defeat Throff and her growing number of Fiends transformed from Souls.
 The Dragons and the Giants are both attributed to be children of Throff, though it was the Dragons who betrayed their blood influenced by the Blue Dragon Mercphobia and her relationship with the Forge God Fourga.